 To learn more about working together and implementing our termite control services for your Phoenix-area residential or commercial property from Arizona termites, reach out to us today!

 How can I prevent termites in the future?

 - Remove dead wood from your property.

 - Make sure any wood on your home isn’t making direct contact with the soil.

 - Repair leaking faucets, water pipes, and air conditioners that provide the excess moisture that attracts termites.

-- Keep gutters and downspouts clean, ensuring they are diverting rainwater from your home.
+- Keep gutters and downspouts clean and ensure they are diverting rainwater from your home.

-- If any wood within your house becomes damaged by water, immediately remove and replace it.
+- If any wood in your house becomes damaged by water, immediately remove and replace it.